TykTechnologies/tyk/plugin_build/README.md

 # GRPC Proxy How To

-**This is currently a very manual process due to how Golang's plugin mechanism works.
-We are working on a bakery-style docker image that will make this process more automated**

-*Edit* To make this easier, use the `tykio/bakery` container, it will generate a plugin file from your proto files without any additional steps.
+To make this easier, use the `tykio/bakery` container, it will generate a plugin file from your proto files without any additional steps.

 If you do not want to use the bakery, please use the following steps...